 We collect information about you from different places including:

-• from a third party acting on your behalf e.g. a financial adviser, intermediary or broker;
+- from a third party acting on your behalf (e.g. an adviser, intermediary or broker);

-We’ll only collect your information in line with relevant regulations and law and this may relate to any of our products or services you apply for, currently hold or have held in the past.
+We will only collect your personal data in accordance with relevant regulations and law.
+This may relate to any of our products or services you apply for, currently hold or have held in the past.

-We’ll only use your information where we’re allowed to by law e.g. carrying out an agreement we have with you, fulfilling a legal obligation, because we have a legitimate business interest or where you agree to it.
+We will only use your personal data where we are allowed to by law.
+This may include carrying out an agreement we have with you, fulfilling a legal obligation, where we have a legitimate business interest or where you explicitly agree to us doing so.

-We may share your information with any subcontractors, agents, or service providers who work for us.
-We may also share your information with others outside of Seneca e.g. Seneca branded companies, regulators, insurers, brokers and agents, as well as credit reference and fraud prevention agencies.
+We may share your personal with certain third parties who work for us but only where it is appropriate to do so.
+This may include a custodian, nominee, receiving agent, subcontractors, agents, or service providers.
+We may also share your information with other companies and agencies e.g. with other Seneca branded companies (but only where it is appropriate to do so), regulators, insurers, brokers and agents, as well as credit reference and fraud prevention agencies.

 How long we’ll keep your information

-We’ll keep your information for as long as you have a relationship with us.
-After the relationship ends, we’ll keep it where we may need it for our legitimate purposes e.g. to help us respond to queries or complaints, or for other reasons e.g. fighting fraud and financial crime, and responding to requests from regulators.
-19.04.2021
+We will keep your personal data for as long as you have a relationship with us.
+After the relationship ends, we will only keep it where we may need it for our legitimate purposes e.g. to help us respond to queries or complaints, or for other reasons e.g. fighting fraud and financial crime, and responding to requests from regulators.

 Transferring your information overseas